ims-systems-00/ims-kb/docs/General Information/01 - Dashboard/dashboard.md

 ### Graphs

 The information shown in the Dashboard changes depending on the level of permission granted to a specific user.
-For instance, a Superadmin will have access to the information of the entire organisation and will see under `Business Function` the number of business functions that are created within the organisation.
-On the other hand, a Head of Service user will only see the name of the business function they are in charge of in the same place.
+For instance, a Superadmin will have access to the information of the entire organisation and will see under `Business Unit` the number of business unit that are created within the organisation.
+On the other hand, a Head of Service user will only see the name of the business unit they are in charge of in the same place.

 + Superadmins